radioactive/radioactive/README.md

 Radioactive makes working with data easier in Javascript.
-It unifies different types of datasources and exposes them as simple javascript expressions.
+It unifies different types of datasources and exposes them as simple javascript functions.
 You can forget about events and callbacks and write vanilla Javascript code.
 If data changes, locally or on the server, everything is updated automatically.

 Using radioactive is simple.